tokangas/sdk-nrf/include/modem/sms.rst

 Configure the following parameters when using this library:

 * :option:`CONFIG_SMS_SUBSCRIBERS_MAX_CNT` - The maximum number of SMS subscribers.
-* :option:`CONFIG_SMS_SEND_CONCATENATED_MSG_MAX_CNT` - Maximum number of concatenated messages support when sending SMS.
+* :option:`CONFIG_SMS_SEND_CONCATENATED_MSG_MAX_CNT` - Maximum number of concatenated messages supported when sending SMS.
 * :option:`CONFIG_AT_CMD_RESPONSE_MAX_LEN` - The maximum size of the AT command response which may limit receiving of SMS messages.
 Values over 512 bytes won't restrict the size of the received message as maximum data length of the SMS is 140 bytes.
   This parameter is defined in the :ref:`at_cmd_readme` module.

 Limitations
 ***********

-Only one SMS client can be registered in the system.
+Only one SMS client can be registered in the system towards the modem.
 If there already is an SMS client registered in the system (using AT commands, for example), the initialization of this module fails and an error is returned.

 API documentation